fulldecent/open-location-code-wiki/Evaluation-of-Location-Encoding-Systems.md

 All possible sets were scored on whether they could spell the test words, and the most promising sets evaluated by hand.

-The character set used to form Open Location Codes is not contiguous.
+The character set used to form plus codes is not contiguous.
 This is a result of removing easily confused characters, vowels and some other characters.
 This does make manually comparing codes difficult, as one has to remember whether there are characters between 9 and C in order to tell if 8FV9 is next to 8FVC.
 However, we think that this is justified by the improved usability.

-Nearby places have similar Open Location Codes.
-There are three discontinuities, at longitude 180 and the north and south poles, where nearby locations can have very different codes, but due to the low populations in these areas we feel this is an acceptable limitation.
+Nearby places have similar plus codes.
+There are three discontinuities, at longitude 180 and at the north and south poles, where nearby locations can have very different codes, but due to the low populations in these areas we feel this is an acceptable limitation.